Mirror Wall and the Burren

 Refraction (E5 6a) on the Mirror Wall, Ireland.
 Photo: John McCune

-Thanks to Irish friends like John McCune and Paul Swail, and cult films such as Underdeveloped, I’ve been wanting to return to Ireland for many years.
-Fair Head and Owey had made strong impressions on me.
+Thanks to Irish friends like John McCune and Paul Swail, and cult films such as Underdeveloped, my previous trips to the Emerald Isle have imprinted lasting memories: dark cliffs rising like bastions, stunning lines, and quiet grassy fields.
+Take it from me, too: you’ve got to go to Fair Head.
+But Ireland’s fickle weather and booming Atlantic waves make it fickle.
 “If I use my one flight of the year, it’s got to be somewhere good,” Christelle said.
-“Bingo!”
-I replied.
-“How about the Mirror Wall?”

 A few climbs were particularly memorable.
 The Jelly Situation was a great Deep Water Solo, and is quite high at the top.
 I checked it out on a rope, then did it the next day.
 Pretty much every E5 and E6 was brilliant, from face climbs like Ice Queen and Refraction to the techy Stigmata and Sharkbait.
 Although I didn’t onsight Very Big Springs (E7 6b), I got it after some huffing and puffing.
 And on the last day of the trip I went for an optimistic lead attempt of Snell’s Law (E7 6c) but fell in the crux.
 At least it’s good to have something to come back for.